 Carbon Monoxide (CO)

-The most important thing you can do is to install a battery-operated (or plug-in with battery back-up) carbon monoxide detector in your home.
+You can prevent carbon monoxide poisoning by installing a battery-operated (or plug-in with battery back-up) carbon monoxide (CO) detector in your home.
 Install the CO alarm in the hallway near the bedrooms in each separate sleeping area, and make sure the CO alarm is not covered up by furtniture or curtains.
 Test the CO alarm frequently and replace dead batteries.
 Learn more.

 A CO alarm can provide added protection in the event that an appliance becomes a source of carbon monoxide.
 Fuel-burning appliances that are improperly used,co1.png malfunctioning, or not installed correctly can all become sources of carbon monoxide.